Supported Independent Living Overview

 We know participants living in SIL arrangements are at higher health risk during the coronavirus (COVID-19) pandemic, due to the SIL environment and other existing health conditions.

 We are also aware that providers may require additional funding to manage the care and support of residents who are diagnosed with coronavirus (COVID-19).

-Two new support items will be available from Thursday 30 April 2020 for participants residing in SIL properties and diagnosed with coronavirus (COVID-19).
+Two new support items were made available from 30 April 2020 for participants residing in SIL properties and diagnosed with coronavirus (COVID-19).

 The new support items will cover three situations when a participant is diagnosed with coronavirus (COVID-19):

 - They continue to reside in their normal SIL accommodation.

 - They are relocated to alternative housing for isolation purposes or while transitioning into or out of hospital.